In this article, we'll be walking you through setting up an Apple device for monitoring.

 Step 9: Check your Sleep/Wake settings for your PC

-We recommend having the computer on and connected to the internet during a 12 hour window of the day so that you get more frequent analyses of your children's iOS devices.
+We recommend having the computer on and connected to the internet during a 12-hour window during the day so that you get more frequent analyses of your children's iOS devices.

 To do this, go to your System Settings > Power Options, and set what works best for you and your family.
 For more information and suggestions on this, check out this article.